OpenGeoVis/PVGeo/docs/source/about-examples.rst

 The following sections on this page demonstrate general procedures and syntax to use each type of algorithm within ParaView or directly in a Python environment.

-Take a look at the :ref:`gallery` for an outline of all the available examples at this time.
+Take a look at the :ref:`ref_examples` for an outline of all the available examples at this time.

 If you think there may be a serious problem with an example, please open an